 When differentiating between owner-occupied property or investment property, some properties have a portion that is held to earn rentals or for capital appreciation and another portion that is held for use in the production or supply of goods or services or for administrative purposes.
+Where the portions cannot be sold or leased out separately under a finance lease, the property is classified as investment property only if an insignificant portion is owner-occupied, in which case the entire property is accounted for as investment property.
+If more than an insignificant portion is owner-occupied, the entire property is accounted for as property, plant and equipment.

-During the financial year ended 30 June 2022, the Group transferred investment properties of RMB 11,611,000 to property, plant and equipment arising from the commencement of owner-occupation with a view to owner-occupation (Notes 4 and 6).
+During the financial year ended 30 June 2023, the Group transferred property, plant and equipment of RMB 10,504,000 to investment properties arising from the commencement of the lease to earn rental income and capital appreciation (Notes 4 and 6).

-Income tax (Notes 16 and 23)
+Income tax (Notes 15 and 22)